ThyssenKrupp shares fall on concern over finances

 If ThyssenKrupp's gearing remains above 150 percent at the end of its financial year in September, banks could cancel a 2.5 billion euro undrawn credit line because the group would be in breach of loan covenants.

-ThyssenKrupp said it would ask the banks that granted the credit line, which include Commerzbank and BNP Paribas , to waive the covenant.
+ThyssenKrupp said it would ask the banks that granted the credit line, which include Commerzbank (CBKG.DE) and BNP Paribas (BNPP.PA), to waive the covenant.

 ThyssenKrupp tried to allay investors' concerns over its financial strength, saying that even if banks cancelled the credit line, which it said was unlikely, it would still have enough liquidity to cover debt maturities.